 In the normal course of business, in order to meet the financing needs of its customers, the Bank is party to financial instruments with off-balance sheet credit risk.
 As of December 31, 2014, the Bank's off-balance sheet arrangements included confirmed letters of credit, stand-by letters of credit, guarantees (covering commercial risk), and credit commitments (including unused commitments and other commitments).
 These arrangements are kept off-balance sheet as long as the Bank does not incur an obligation relating to them or itself become entitled to an asset.
 Such off-balance sheet arrangements are exposed to credit and market risk.
-Therefore, a reserve for losses on off-balance sheet credit risk is recognized on the balance sheet, with the resulting provision recorded in the income statement.
-As of December 31, 2014, total reserves for losses on off-balance sheet arrangements amounted to \$7 million, compared to \$5 million as of December 31, 2013 and 2012.
+Therefore, a reserve for losses on off-balance sheet credit risk is recognized on the balance sheet arrangements and the resulting provision recorded in the income statement.
+As of December 31, 2014, total reserves for losses on off-balance sheet arrangements and soft December 31, 2013 and 2012.
 See Item 18, "Financial Statements," notes 8 and 19.